Old Friends and Unexpected Goodbyes

 When one of the two was doing Choleric, the other was dancing the second theme.
 Pellegrino and Ostrander seemed to be the women with the most affinity for Balanchine; Ostrander got the en face, frieze-like quality of the duet, and her partner, Thomas Leprohon, moved well.

 In the other themes, Mihai Costache and Bel Pickering placed their feet in the opening tendus with the gravity of a pavane.
-Gabrielle Schulze did the matinee; when she looked at Costache, there was a story.
+Gabriella Schulze did the matinee; when she looked at Costache, there was a story.
 She articulated the moment when her foot went from being flexed to touching the floor.
 There was passion as well as fantasy; you could see she was transported by the way she moved her head, but she could get so caught up in the mood that she would break the connection of her neck and spine.
 She joined the company last year, and she’s one to watch.

 Pratt again figured out a good balance between the technical demands of the partnering and creating a mood.
 His arms rose as if lifted by air currents underneath and deflated quietly.
 It was as if we weren’t there; his gaze was often down and eyes almost shut as if dreaming the moment.
 Dominis checked for him before she bent over, but gave no secrets away.